Is it possible to make CBD oil at home?

 The psychoactive properties of THC are why it has more side effects compared to CBD.
 Since THC can impair motor skills and reaction time, people are advised not to operate a vehicle after intake.

 Cannabidiol has a very high potential in medical applications due to its inherent therapeutic properties.
-Research has found that CBD can treat a variety of health conditions, including chronic pain, inflammation, and seizures.
+Research has found that CBD may be beneficial in treating a variety of health conditions, including chronic pain, inflammation, and seizures.

 A growing number of people in the U.S. are becoming more aware of CBD oil products, especially since the 2018 Farm Bill was signed into law.
 This bill allows for the cultivation and commercial transport of hemp-based goods under certain restrictions.

 Creating CBD oil at home is straightforward, affordable, and safe, so long as the proper guidelines and techniques are followed.
 Extracting CBD using carrier oils is seen by many as a more organic option since using alcohol-based solvents brings with it several health risks.

 When making homemade CBD oil, it is best to set aside at least five hours to complete the entire process.
 Taking time to prepare everything can significantly improve the odds of producing high-quality CBD oil.

 - Huestis, A. Human Cannabinoid Pharmacokinetics.
 Chem Biodivers.
 Author manuscript; available in PMC 2009 Jun 2.
 Published in final edited form as: Chem Biodivers.
 2007 Aug; 4(8): 1770–1804. doi: 10.1002/cbdv.200790152

 - Abernethy, A. MD, PhD (2019, July 25).
 Hemp Production and the 2018 Farm Bill.
 Retrieved from: https://www.fda.gov/news-events/congressional-testimony/hemp-production-and-2018-farm-bill-07252019.